ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 # Period expressions

 To limit the amount of visible records, you can <b>filter by period</b>, which contains a date in the document (date of the document, due date, delivery date, task completion date).
-You can find this option in the filtering panel in all of the navigators in the field “Period for XXXX”.
-If the needed field does not show in the standard view, you can enable/show it first.
+You can find this option in the filtering panel in all of the navigators in the field *Period For XXXX*.
+If the field does not show in the standard view, you can enable/show it first.

 To elaborate, you can set expressions for days, months and years in the following ways:
 -	Absolute expressions for periods - set an absolute (fixed, specific) period